Building a Better Honey Bee

 Screening to Breed Superior Cotton

-Researchers have produced new strains of cotton that offer both quality and abundance.
+Scientists are producing new strains of cotton that offer both quality and abundance.

 Improved Fall Planting Options

-ARS researchers developed and released three new pea cultivars that can be grown in the cooler months.
+ARS researchers recently developed and released three new pea cultivars that can be grown in the cooler months.

 Helping Farmers in South America